Configuring Python Projects with INI, TOML, YAML, and ENV files

 export line to our .bash_profile (or equivalent) to ensure

 Project-specific variables are better suited for .env files living in our project's directory.
 FOR THE LOVE OF GOD, DON'T COMMIT THESE FILES TO GITHUB.

 Let's say we have a .env file with project-related variables like so:

 We can now extract these values in Python using the built-in

 Just Use What You Want

-Clearly, there are plenty of ways to set environment and project variables in Python.
+There are clearly plenty of ways to set environment and project variables in Python.
 We could spend all day dissecting the pros and cons of configuration file types.
 This is one aspect of life we surely don't want to overthink.

-Besides, I need to go reflect on my life.
-I just wrote two thousand words about the pros and cons of configuration files, which I'd rather forget before I'm made aware of how meaningless my life is.
+Besides, I need to reflect on my life.
+I just wrote two thousand words about the pros and cons of configuration files, which I'd rather forget before becoming aware of how meaningless my life is.